-ROUTINE SCREENING AND EVALUATION ARE ESSENTIAL FOR THE EARLY DETECTION AND INTERVENTION OF MGD TO PREVENT PERMANENT MEIBOMIAN GLAND LOSS.
+ROUTINE SCREENING AND EVALUATION ARE ESSENTIAL FOR EARLY DETECTION AND INTERVENTION TO PREVENT PERMANENT MEIBOMIAN GLAND LOSS

 Blepharitis is a condition where there is inflammation of the eyelids around the area of the eyelashes and the meibomian glands.
 You can have a seborrheic component (often with "dandruff" in your eyelashes) and/or a bacterial (staphylococcal) component sometimes causing styes or chalazia.

 Ocular rosacea is characterized by inflammation of the eyelids.
-It is often the first sign of rosacea of the face (which involves the nose, cheeks, forehead and chin).
+It is often the first sign of rosacea of the face (which can involve the nose, cheeks, forehead and chin).
 People with rosacea tend to blush or flush easily.
-People with rosacea also have a much higher incidence of Demodex infestation.
+People with rosacea also have a much higher incidence of Demodex infestations.

 Demodex mites are little bugs that can infest your eyelashes, eyelash follicles and eyebrows.
 These mites are nocturnal, coming out of your eyelash follicles at night to eat, mate and lay their eggs.
 Their life cycle is typically 2 to 3 weeks.
-If your eyelashes are infested with Demodex you may experience redness or irritation of your eyelids, dandruff in your eyelashes, and occasional itching, while some people experience no symptoms at all.
-Demodex infestation causes damage to your meibomian glands, making it important to quickly diagnose and treat the infestation.
+If your eyelashes are infested with Demodex you may experience redness, itching or irritation of your eyelids, "dandruff" in your eyelashes; while some people with demodex are unaware of any symptoms at all.
+Demodex infestations cause damage to your eyelash follicles and your meibomian glands, making it important to quickly diagnose and treat an infestation.